d12frosted/elpa-mirror/gnu/vertico-readme.txt

   possible by pressing `RET' only.

-11.7 Tramp hostname completion ──────────────────────────────
+11.7 Tramp hostname and username completion ───────────────────────────────────────────

+  *NOTE:* On upcoming Emacs 30 and the upcoming Tramp 2.6.0.2 the workarounds described in this section will likely become unnecessary, since the Tramp maintainer improved the relevant completion tables.
+Confirmation would be welcome if you already use a very recent build of Emacs master.

-  In combination with Orderless, hostnames are not made available for completion after entering `/ssh:'.
+  In combination with Orderless or other non-prefix completion styles like `substring' or `flex', host names and user names are not made available for completion after entering `/ssh:'.
 In order to avoid this problem, the `basic' completion style should be specified for the file completion category, such that `basic' is tried before `orderless'.
+This can be achieved by putting `basic' first in the completion style overrides for the file completion category.

   ┌────
   │ (setq completion-styles '(orderless basic)
   │       completion-category-overrides '((file (styles basic partial-completion)))) └────

-  For users who are familiar with the `completion-style' machinery: You may also define a custom completion style which sets in only for remote files!
+  For users who are familiar with the `completion-style' machinery and who want to dig a bit deeper.
+You may also define a custom completion style which sets in only for remote files.
+This way `orderless' will stay the preferred style in most cases.

   ┌────
   │ (defun basic-remote-try-completion (string table pred point)